About the guide

-This guide provides links to resources for earth sciences students and is designed to make navigation quick and efficient.
+This guide provides links to resources for Earth Sciences students and is designed to make navigation quick and efficient.
 Quality navigation is critical!
-It does save your time and efforts.
-If you need help finding information or would like to suggest resources that need to be included in this guide, please contact T.Zaraiskaya@unb.ca .
+It does save you time and effort.
+If you need help finding information or would like to suggest resources that need to be included in this guide, please contact one of the librarians listed on the side.

 When searching for journal articles, an indexing and abstracting database is usually the best place to begin.
 Below are some recommended databases for research in Geology.
 For other databases, check the Article Databases tab of the library website.